Llanwrthwl: Notable landmarks

 Penuel Congregational Chapel is located just south of the main village.
 The chapel was built in 1832 and rebuilt in 1890 in the Vernacular style with a long-wall entry plan.
-A register of baptisms for the years 1834-1837 is held by the National Archive.
+A register of baptisms for the years 1834–1837 is held by the National Archive.

 The Living Willow Theatre (in Welsh, Glôb Byw) is at Penlanole near the village.
 It is an open-air theatre constructed of living willow trees and occasionally outdoor performances of William Shakespeare are staged.

-In the early 1800s, engineer James Watt retired to Doldowlod House, about a mile south of Llanwrthwl on the A470 road, when he left Birmingham.
-By 1891, the grand Glan-Rhos House had been built to the north of the village with surrounding grounds laid out stretching down to the river.
+In the early 1800s, engineer James Watt retired to Doldowlod House, about 1 mile south of Llanwrthwl on the A470 road, when he left Birmingham.
+By 1891 the grand Glan-Rhos House had been built to the north of the village with surrounding grounds laid out stretching down to the river.

 The village pub, the Vulcan Arms, at one time called the Middleton Arms, is now a private residence used as a holiday home, and known as Vulcan Lodge.